#1 Global Leader in Data Resilience

 Scenario 1: The VM No Longer Exists

-If the VM was removed from the infrastructure and no longer exists, remove it from the backup job.
+If the VM was removed from the infrastructure and no longer exists, remove it from the Veeam job.

 Scenario 2: The VM Still Exists

-Veeam Backup & Replication tracks every VMware VM by its unique MoRef-ID.
-If the MoRef-ID for a machine changes, it is treated by Veeam Backup & Replication as a different machine.
-If the VM is added to a job where it was backed up previously, the existing restore point chain will not continue with the re-added VM because the VM now has a different MoRef-ID.
+Veeam Backup & Replication tracks every VM by its unique reference ID (MoRef-ID or VMID).
+If the reference ID for a machine changes, it is treated by Veeam Backup & Replication as a different machine.
+If the VM is added to a job where it was backed up previously, the existing restore point chain will not continue with the re-added VM because the VM now has a different reference ID.

-If the VM still exists in the environment, and the job displays the error "Virtual Machine is unavailable and will be skipped from processing."
-The VM must be re-added to the Backup job as demonstrated below:
+If the VM still exists in the environment, the VM must be re-added to the job as demonstrated below:

 1. Edit the Job.